Edward Alexander Partridge: Other activities

 In 1909 Partridge attended the annual meeting of the Dominion Grange, where the western grain grower's associations and the Farmers' Association of Ontario established the Canadian Council of Agriculture.
-He became interested in the idea of forming a major delegation of farmers to go to Ottawa and present their views to the government of Wilfrid Laurier, an event that became known as the "Siege of Ottawa".
-On 16 December 1910 from 850 to 1,000 delegates marched on the House of Commons.

-They were allowed to enter the house and present their briefs.
+He was enthusiastic about a proposal to send a large delegation of farmers to Ottawa to present their views to the government of Wilfrid Laurier.
+On 16 December 1910 Partridge was among the delegation of from 850 to 1,000 farmers who marched on the House of Commons.
+They were allowed to enter the House and present their briefs.
+This event became known as the "Siege of Ottawa".

 In 1912 Partridge left the GGGC during a dispute about a speculative purchase that one of the executives had made.

 He felt that Thomas Alexander Crerar, the president of the GGGC, should be forced to leave.

 Partridge tried to launch another grain company, but was not successful.

 On 14 June 1914 Partridge's daughter Mary drowned in a swimming accident.
 During World War I (1914–18) both of his sons enlisted, and later died.

 In 1916 the GGGC directors started to remit money to Partridge.

-In 1919 Partridge resumed public activity when he opposed the candidacy of William Richard Motherwell, who was running for the Liberals in a federal by-election in Assiniboia.
+In 1919 Partridge resumed public activity when he opposed the candidacy of William Richard Motherwell, who was the Liberal candidate in a federal by-election in Assiniboia.
 Motherwell was a past president of the TGGA and had opposed the Partridge Plan.

 In the 1921 general election Partridge was almost nominated candidate for the Progressive Party in Qu'Appelle, Saskatchewan.

 The Canadian Wheat Board was dissolved in 1920.
 Partridge campaigned for it to be reestablished.
 He did not succeed, but his campaign led to the creation in 1926 of the Saskatchewan section of the United Farmers of Canada.
 Partridge was made honorary president of the organization.